Drake: A Career Retrospective

 Nothing Was The Same

 If Take Care was about returning Drake to his roots and past, then Nothing Was The Same was about showing his evolution as an artist and man.
 No longer guilty about past love or missed opportunities, Drake described his third project as the first time he’d made an album from a state of content—’not satisfied—but proud of where I’m at as a person.’
 Not wanting to make a straight rap album, inspiration was taken from Marvin Gaye’s 1978 album Here, My Dear.
-Drake even recorded in Gaye’s old studio ‘Marvin’s Room,’ which would be the namesake for one the songs on the album.
+This would mark the second time that Drake recorded in Gaye’s old studio ‘Marvin’s Room,’ which would be the namesake for one the songs on Take Care.
 Again ‘40’ handled the majority of production, while the album is highlighted by features from Jhene Aiko, Majid Jordan, Jay-Z, 2 Chainz and Big Sean

 Standout Tracks: All Me, Connect, The Language, Pound Cake/Paris Morton Music 2